dinosaure/blogger/articles/gadt_and_state_machine.md

 identities (which is part of the handshake) but to the relay to do so.

-If we go back to our described protocol, we define 2 roles during the handshake and, a fortiori, during the exchange of a file: we have a sender and a receiver.
+If we go back to our described protocol, we define 2 roles during the handshake and even more so, during the exchange of a file: we have a sender and a receiver.
 There are finally 3 roles in our protocol: the relay, a peer wanting to send a file, a peer wanting to receive a file.